 January 14, 2006: Departure day.
 We left Nuevo Vallarta at high tide in order to get out of the entrance/exit, once again the swell was large and coming in the entrance.
 When we had cleared all obstacles, we made way to the southern point of Bahia de Banderas.
 This is called Cabo Corrientes, which is known as the Point Conception of Mexico.
 It also marks the beginning of truly tropical conditions.
 Once around Cabo Corrientes we headed for Punta Ipala (N20 14 W105 36).
 There is a nice anchorage with protection from the elements, it is a small bay filled with fishing pots and nets and a fishing village ashore.

 Up early the next day we continued to Bahia de Chamela, 52 miles south.
 Traveling close to shore in Mexico, it is very difficult to actually sail, plus there is no wind in the morning hours.
 In the afternoon, if the wind picks up, it is not from a good angle to sail.
 While in Mexico we would motor to each port, as the travel time would be less, which would allow us more time to enjoy the area.
 Motoring at six knots, it would take approximately 8-9 hours to travel 52 miles.
 If we sailed, under those conditions our speed would be around 4 knots and would take twice as long.
 Diesel was affordable and easy to come by in Mexico.
 Plus our new Perkin's engine was efficient and powerful!
 Here we stayed for a few days.
 The beaches were great and Manuelita's palapa took great care of us.
 Dave Hunt who joined us in PV enjoyed the refreshing ocean dip with Drake and refreshments with Jim.
+The children enjoyed the popsicles and the ceviche and fresh fish for dinner were amazing.
+Sitting on a beach, able to see your vessel is wonderful.

 Several days later we headed south and looked in at Bahia Careyes.
 The have added a bunch of mooring balls and there was not any additional room with a large power boat taking the only safe anchorage.
 Off to Bahia Tenacatita then.
 We are very glad to have moved to Tenacatita.
 This was our favorite site to date.
 Great anchorage.
 There were about 20 boats in total.
 Activities include a swim to the beach, followed by Mexican Train (dominos), bocce ball, and a few cold ones before heading back to the boat to bar-b-que.